toobad000/AI-Assisted-Network-Troubleshooter/README.md

 ## Graphical User Interface

 The GUI replaces raw terminal output with a structured dashboard.
+Beyond manual scans, the system monitors the network continuously and automatically surfaces alerts without any user interaction.

+### Automatic Alerting

+In addition to on-demand diagnostic scans, the system detects and alerts on network events in real time.
+Unauthorized configuration changes, neighbor adjacency drops, and interface state changes automatically trigger alerts to the dashboard.
+This simulates a realistic threat scenario where an attacker has gained access to the network and is maliciously modifying device configurations.
+Each alert appears in the dashboard with device, event type, and severity — and clicking any alert directly launches the troubleshooter against the affected device, allowing the issue to be diagnosed and remediated in one step.

-Key panels:
+### Key Panels

 - **Real-Time Progress Log** — live feed of all changes being applied to the network
 - **Active Device Panel** — shows which devices are currently reachable